dndworld/dndworld.github.io/Character Building/cc-rules.md

 Character Preferences (settings)
 > - **Sources**: Homebrew Content, Expanded Rules, Legacy, Critical Role Content
 >
-> :warning: Not everything from these sources is allowed to be used in the server.
-Please refer to the later "Sources" section of this channel for full details.
+> !!!warning Not everything from these sources is allowed to be used in the server.
+> Please refer to the later "Sources" section of this channel for full details.
->
+> !!!
 > - **Dice Rolling**: Off (We use Avrae Discord bot for dice rolls)
 > - **Optional Features**: On
 > - **Advancement Type**: Milestone